sasamy/mplayer-v4lout/README.md

 # mplayer-v4lout
-Mplayer video output driver for v4l2 output devices
+Mplayer video output driver for v4l2 output devices to use the hardware capabilities of the processor to scale and color space conversion

 ## How to add this driver to mplayer